isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

     <input type="checkbox" id="accordion7">
     <label for="accordion7"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">How can I register interest to participate in the CDC Vouchers Scheme?</span></label>
     <div>
 			<p>Please <a href="/merchants/info#merchantreginterest">register your interest with your CDC</a> using the respective CDC forms.
 To find out which CDC your stall falls under, please key in your postal code using <a href="https://www.cdc.gov.sg/about-cdc/information-on-the-five-districts" target="_blank">CDC's district locator</a>.
-An officer will be in touch with you within 10 working days upon submission of the form.</p>
+An officer will be in touch with you within 14 calendar days upon submission of the form.</p>
     </div>
   </li>
 				<li>